 My daughter was having issues with gaining weight adequately, and like any mama, I was worried.
-I was able to catch up with her pediatrician, Dr. Margaret Lodua (using a pseudonym here to protect her identity :)), to see what I could do and if I could help other parents who might be facing similar dilemmas.
+I was able to catch up with her pediatrician to see what I could do.
+I’m going to share her suggestions to help other parents who might be facing similar dilemmas.

 How to Get Your Toddler to Eat More